-The School participates in the Erasmus Programmes enabling the exchange of students between different European universities to study Art History.
-The participating Art History Departments, along with that in UCD, are in the Universität Wien [Austria], Paris I, Panthéon-Sorbonne [France], Ruhr Universität Bochum and Heinrich-Heine-Universität [Germany], Università degli Studi di Roma III [Italy], Uniwersytet Warszawski [Poland], Universidad Autónoma de Madrid and Universidad de Zaragoza [Spain], Université de Lausanne [Switzerland].
-UCD Art History students can travel to study at any of these universities, and the School will receive incoming students from any or all of them.
+UCD School of Art History & Cultural Policy participates in the Erasmus Programmes enabling the exchange of students between different European universities to study Art History.
+We have direct exchange agreements with the Art History departments of the following universities - Universität Wien [Austria], Paris I, Panthéon-Sorbonne [France], Ruhr Universität Bochum and Heinrich-Heine-Universität [Germany], Università degli Studi di Roma III [Italy], Erasmus University Rotterdam [Netherlands], Uniwersytet Warszawski [Poland], Universidad Autónoma de Madrid and Universidad de Zaragoza [Spain], Université de Lausanne [Switzerland].
+UCD Art History students can travel to study at any of these universities, and annually the School receives incoming students from any or all of them.

-The study trip is usually undertaken after a student has successfully completed Stage 2 (2nd Year).
+The Erasmus Exchange is usually undertaken after a student has successfully completed second Year (Level 2).
 A student who wishes to travel will select one university where he/she will undertake a course of study for a full academic year.
 Obviously the ability to communicate in the language of the chosen institution is an essential consideration.
 Courses of study are selected both independently and with the assistance of the co-ordinator in the host university.
 Examinations are taken and credits are awarded.
 The following year the student returns to take final year courses and examinations at UCD.
-In such cases a four-year programme of study will have been undertaken.
+In such cases a four-year BA programme will have been undertaken.

 The number of students permitted to travel within the network each year is small and it is not possible therefore to ensure a place to all who apply.
 Those second year students who are interested in participating must make contact with the School co-ordinator before the end of the first term.